-1111-Regular Elementary Instruction

-Function--1XXX-Instruction

-Program---11XX-Regular Instruction

-Service Area----111X-Regular Elementary Instruction

-Grade Level-----1111-Regular Elementary Instruction
+''' 1111-Regular Elementary Instruction Function--1XXX-Instruction Program---11XX-Regular Instruction Service Area----111X-Regular Elementary Instruction Grade Level-----1111-Regular Elementary Instruction K-5 or K-6 '''

 The state requires different levels of detail for various account segments for the Minimum Chart of Accounts.
-The requirements are outlined in the following sections, with the minimum level of detail indicated with bold font, except for Area of Responsibility.
+The requirements are outlined in the following sections, with the minimum level of detail indicated with bold font, except for area of responsibility.